rsms/estrella/README.md

 What `tsc` program is run? estrella will ask nodejs to find typescript in node_modules.
 If found, `tsc` from that package is used.
 Otherwise, `tsc` from the environment PATH is used.
-This way there is no hard dependeny on typescript for estrella.
+This way there is no hard dependency on typescript for estrella.

 estrella allows remapping the severity of TypeScript diagnostics and even filtering things out completely.